Mikbac/Hazelcast-overview-and-examples/README.md

 ### [Sample-Standalone-Mode-app](Sample-Standalone-Mode-app)

-A sample application with a standalone Hazelcast cluster.
+A sample application with a standalone Hazelcast cluster and distributed lock.

 Docker env: